Hyperthermia to Treat Cancer

 RFA is most often used to treat tumors that cannot be removed with surgery or for patients who are not able to go through the stresses of surgery.
 It can usually be done as an outpatient.
-RFA may be repeated for tumors that come back, start to grow, or to give complete treatments.
-It can also be added to any other treatment, like surgery, radiation therapy, chemotherapy, hepatic arterial infusion therapy, alcohol ablation, or chemoembolization.
+RFA may be repeated for tumors that come back or start to grow.
+It can also be added to other treatments like surgery, radiation therapy, chemotherapy, hepatic arterial infusion therapy, alcohol ablation, or chemoembolization.

 In regional hyperthermia a part of the body, such as an organ, limb, or body cavity (a hollow space within the body) is heated.
-The heat is usually combined with chemotherapy or radiation therapy.
+It isn’t hot enough to destroy the cancer cells outright.
+It’s usually combined with chemotherapy or radiation therapy.

 In one approach, called regional perfusion or isolation perfusion, the blood supply to a part of the body is isolated from the rest of the circulation.
+This is done with surgery, typically with the patient under general anesthesia (in a deep sleep).
 The blood in that part of the body is pumped into a heating device and then pumped back into the area to heat it.
 Chemotherapy can be pumped in at the same time.
-To do this, surgery is needed to change the normal blood flow in the part of the body that is treated.
-Isolation perfusion is often is done under general anesthesia (drugs are used to make the patient sleep while it’s done).
 Depending on the body part and how long the treatment will last, the temperature used may range from 104° F to 113° F. This technique is being studied as treatment for certain cancers in the arms or legs, such as sarcomas and melanomas.

-A related technique can be used along with surgery to treat cancers in the peritoneum (the space in the body that contains the intestines and other digestive organs).
+Another hyperthermia technique can be used along with surgery to treat cancers in the peritoneum (the space in the body that contains the intestines and other digestive organs).
 During surgery, heated chemotherapy drugs are circulated through the peritoneal cavity.
-This is called continuous hyperthermic peritoneal perfusion (CHPP) or hyperthermic intraperitoneal chemotherapy (HIPEC).
-In studies, this has seemed helpful in treating certain types of cancer, but it isn’t yet clear if this treatment is better than other types of treatments.
+This is called continuous hyperthermic peritoneal perfusion (CHPP), also known as hyperthermic intraperitoneal chemotherapy (HIPEC).
+In studies, this has seemed helpful in treating certain types of cancer, but it isn’t yet clear if it is better than other types of treatments.